At CAA International, we have an important mission to improve aviation aerospace standards across the world. But we cannot do it alone.

 Visit the SAA website to find out more.

-To allow us to make the biggest positive impact to global aviation standards, CAAi also has many other partnerships, MoU’s and cooperation agreements in place with Governments, National Aviation Authorities, Agencies and organisations across the world to enable
+To allow us to make the biggest positive impact to global aviation standards, CAAi also has many other partnerships, MoU’s and cooperation agreements in place with Governments, National Aviation Authorities, Agencies and organisations across the world.

 If you would like to discuss partnership opportunities with CAAi, please contact us.